 Dr. Ambedkar's vast writings also contain a wide range of economic issues, especially concerning the Indian economy.
 Much of his economic writings are lesser known and therefore not discussed nor debated as would be appropriate.
 Dr. Ambedkar had two doctorates in economics from Columbia University of USA and the London School of Economics.
 After this for a brief time, he taught Political Economy at the Sydenham College at Mumbai.
 Dr. Ambedkar's contribution to the monetary policy was an important one which was reflected in his doctoral work "The Problem of the Rupee: Its Origin and its Solution".
 Dr. Ambedkar's ideas echoed with the famous economist John Maynard Keynes who argued for the gold exchange standard for India.
-Dr. Ambedkar had an unregulated scope to manipulate the currency.
+Dr. Ambedkar had argued that the government under the gold exchange standard had an unregulated scope to manipulate the currency.
 Hence, he argued for minting coins which could stabilise currency rates and prices.